-Immigration is an issue that many farmworker victims confront.
-Securing immigration relief has a profound impact on victims and their families.
-With documented status, individuals may be able to access additional services, benefits and legal remedies.
+Immigration is an issue that many farmworker clients confront.
+Securing immigration relief has a profound impact on your clients and their families.
+With documented status, individuals may be able to access additional services, benefits, and legal remedies.
 In addition, victims may be able to reunite with their family, potentially secure improved employment and be free from the fear of deportation.

 However, immigration law is incredibly complex and ever-changing.
 It should not be undertaken lightly and without experience.
-The potential consequence of a mishandled case is direthe victim's deportation.
-Filing an immigration application or claim notifies the U.S. Government that the individual is in the country without status and provides the client's exact location.
+The potential consequence of a mishandled case is dire-your client's deportation.
+Filing an immigration application or claim notifies the U.S. Government that your client is in the country without status and provides the client's exact location.
 On its face, deportation is the removal of the client from the country.
-What this may mean to the victim is separation from any U.S. citizen children and other family members in the U.S. It may also cause a victim's family here and abroad to lose its sole financial support.
+What this may mean to your client is separation from any U.S. citizen children and other family members in the U.S. It may also cause a victim's family here and abroad to lose its sole financial support.